NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  generated from a PID would be appropriate.
-We have discussed the potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (not the desire to force upon users).
+We have discussed the potential change of forcing metadata to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).

 To learn more about the initial design, please see: appendix/storage-subsystem-cid-file-layout.rst